secretGeek/today-i-learned-staging/mercurial/push_rainbow.md

-# hg push to bitbucket resulted in a rainbow
+# hg push to bitbucket resulted in a rainbow... why?

 ![hg_push_resulted_in_this.png](hg_push_resulted_in_this.png)